Tips for Hiking Volcano Acatenango in GuatemalaGuatemala

 Alternatively, you can pay quite a bit more and book in advance–this tour is run by the reputable Old Town Outfitters.

 While you’ll pay much more, our understanding is that travelers who book through reputable companies in advance have left much more satisfied–especially with the tour’s attitude toward safety–than we or the rest of our group left from our tour.

 Porters are available to carry your bags up Volcano Acatenango for you.
 The cost is around 200 quetzales, plus tip.
 If you’re not used to carrying heavy camping equipment up a mountain, it could end up being some of the best money you have ever spent.

-It’s hard to say which of these tips for hiking Volcano Acatenango is most important, but this mistake certainly stung us the most!
+It’s hard to say which of these tips for hiking Volcano Acatenango is most important, but the mistake of not bringing a headlamp certainly stung us the most!